d-lynch95/CPH-calculator/README.md

 - I faced issues with timing of the funcions.
 The functions were all executing at the same time and were creating issues.
 This was fixed using a selfTimeout code section.

+- There was a lot of bugs faced when outputting the results of formulas and I had to convert all of the data types using parseFloat() to ensure the data could be used for other calculations.

+- I had originally added a switch statement to calculate the commission per hour bonus however this would not run and was causing issues with other sections of my code.
+In the end I opted to remove this and instead use an if else statement.

+- I was receiving a lot of NaN errors when running the calculateAll function.
+This error was somehow being caused as the code was contained within details and summary tags.
+I removed the tags and the code started working correctly.

+- I faced a lot of contrast errors when checking accessibility.
+The original font was white on an orange background.
+Instead I opted for black text on the orange background.

 ### User Testing